IE-bank-team/ie-bank-infrastructure/modules/search/search-service/README.md

 ### Parameter: `name`

 The name of the Azure Cognitive Search service to create or update.
-Search service names must only contain lowercase letters, digits or dashes, cannot use dash as the first two or last one characters, cannot contain consecutive dashes, and must be between 2 and 60 characters in length.
+Search service names must only contain lowercase letters, digits or dashes, cannot use dash as the first two or last uno characters, cannot contain consecutive dashes, and must be between 2 and 60 characters in length.
 Search service names must be globally unique since they are part of the service URI (https://<name>.search.windows.net).
 You cannot change the service name after the service is created.

 - Required: Yes
 - Type: string